bawee/bwast/README.md

 **Input format requirements**

-* Input files should have a recognisable suffix (e.g. gb, gbk, emb, embl, fas, fasta, fna, fa)
+* Input files should have a recognisable suffix (e.g. gb, gbk, gbff, emb, embl, fas, fasta, fna, fa)
 * Genbank and EMBL files must be formatted according to Biopython requirements.
 Valid headers must be present.
 Genbank output from Artemis and RAST are known to cause issues.